aogriffiths/relay/relay-specification.md

    scenario but MUST apply equally to the other three scenarios listed in [section 2\.
 Definitions - General Concepts - point 3.](#2.3)

-3. __Common Publisher Interface:__ The documentation in section 7 of this
+3. __Common Publisher Protocol:__ The documentation in section 7 of this
    specification and section 7 of the PuSH 0.4 specification describe how Hubs Distribute updates to Subscribers.
 Relay requires the same protocol is adhered to for Publishers to Publish updates to Hubs.